rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

 To the degree a church has been separated from state, that church has been freed of the corrupting influence of the state.
-It was money that was the corrupting influence, not the church nor the state.
+It was state-controlled money that was the corrupting influence, not the church nor the state.
 Separating money from human control, from oligarchs and autocrats, is the challenge we face.

+!!! quote “I care not who controls a nation’s political affairs, so long as I control her currency”
+     – Mayer Amschel Rothschild

 ## Human Nature